gscbravo/inf/README.md

 # inf

-## Note

-Probably going to be working mostly on [lim](https://github.com/gscbravo/lim) for now.
-Currently, inf is on a hiatus until I get that into a good shape.

 ## About

+An simple [textboard](https://en.wikipedia.org/wiki/Textboard) made as a simple version of my currently definitely not abandoned infinitely large textboard [inf](https://github.com/gscbravo/inf).
+Currently, I'm going to be working on this for right now as to work on porting it to [SQLite](https://en.wikipedia.org/wiki/SQLite) for better data management.

 An infinitely large [textboard](https://en.wikipedia.org/wiki/Textboard) model showcasing a concept for an Internet forum that has the possibility of an